evgenyneu/covid19/README.md

 # Analysing time series of world wide confirmed cases of Coronavirus (COVID-19) with Stan and Python

 This is a Stan model for analysing time series of confirmed cases of Coronavirus (COVID-19).
-The code creates two plots where it displays the observed data (round blue markers) and the model (black line):
+The code creates a plot showing observed data (round blue markers) and the model (black line):

 ![Modelling COVID-19 confirmed cases with logistic function, observed cases](https://github.com/evgenyneu/covid19/raw/master/plots/2020_03_12_observed.png)